 I own the black pants in the photo above.
-They are a little pricey, but I’ve had them for three years and I’ll be wearing them for years.
+They are a little pricey, but I’ve had them for three years and I’ll be wearing them for years to come.
 I’ve already tried them on recently and they still look great.
 In fact, I can’t wait to start wearing them again.
 So no new black slacks for me!
 That’s the beauty of buying high quality, classic wardrobe essentials.
 PLUS right now these pants are 25% off.

 You’ll find t-shirts in all of my wardrobe essentials lists.
-In fact, I think I need to do a 5th wardrobe essentials list once I’ve completed my winter list.
-The 5th list would be the year-round essentials.
-Anyhow, t-shirts are year-round essentials in my book.
+In fact, t-shirts are year-round essentials in my book.

 These are the shirts you’ll be wearing often under your favorite cardigans, pullover sweaters or jackets, so choose accordingly.
-I still think v-necks are the most universally flattering neckline for women, but scoop and crew neck tees serve their purpose, too.
+I still think v-necks are the most universally flattering neckline for women, but scoop, bateau neck and crew neck tees serve their purpose, too.

-I have a feeling chambray shirts will also make my year-round essentials list.
+Chambray shirts also make my year-round essentials list.
 Of course, the length of sleeves changes with the seasons.
 If you don’t already have a long-sleeve chambray or lightweight denim shirt in your closet, now is a great time to look for one.